 Certain information in this annual information form contains "forward-looking information" within the meaning of applicable Canadian securities laws.
 Forward-looking information in this annual information form is based on current expectations, estimates, forecasts and projections about Hydro One's business and the industry, and the regulatory and economic environments, in which Hydro One operates and includes beliefs of and assumptions made by management.
-Such statements include, but are not limited to, statements related to: the Company's transmission and distribution rate applications, and resulting decisions, rates and impacts; expected impacts and timing of changes to the electricity industry; the Company's maturing debt and standby credit facilities; expectations regarding the Company's financing activities; credit ratings; ongoing and planned projects and/or initiatives, including expected results and completion dates; expected future capital investments and expenditures, the nature and timing of these investments and expenditures, including the Company's plans for sustaining and development capital expenditures for its distribution and transmission systems; expectations regarding allowed return on equity; expectations regarding the ability of the Company to recover expenditures in future rates; expectations regarding the Company's deferred tax asset; the OEB; the appeals in respect of the OEB's September 2017 transmission rates and March 2019 distribution rates decisions; impacts of OEB treatment of the Company's pension contribution costs; expectations regarding the ability to negotiate collective agreements consistent with rate orders; expectations related to work force demographics; share-based compensation; expectations regarding taxes; expectations regarding load growth; the regional planning process; expectations related to Hydro One's CDM requirements and targets; new legislation and regulatory initiatives relating to the electricity industry and the expected impacts of such; expectations regarding the Company's DMS; expectations regarding the Company's plans to build a new Ontario grid control centre; the Company's customer focus and related initiatives; statements related to the Company's relationships with Indigenous communities; statements related to environmental matters, and the Company's expected future environmental and remediation expenditures; expectations related to the effect of interest rates; the Company's reputation; cyber and data security; Hydro One Inc.'s relationship with Hydro One Limited; acquisitions and consolidation opportunities and other strategic initiatives, including the Company's acquisition of Orillia Power and the business and distribution assets of Peterborough Distribution Inc.; the operational status of HOSSM following its integration into HONI; the status of litigation; expectations regarding the manner in which Hydro One will operate and Hydro One's strategy; implementation of the 2017 Long-Term Energy Plan and the Fixing the Hydro Mess Act, including expected outcomes and impacts; potential conflicts of interest; and legal proceedings in which Hydro One is currently involved.
+Such statements include, but are not limited to, statements related to: the Company's transmission and distribution rate applications, and resulting decisions, rates and impacts; expected impacts and timing of changes to the electricity industry; the potential impact of COVID-19 on the Company's business and operations; the Company's maturing debt and standby credit facilities; expectations regarding the Company's financing activities; expectations regarding the use of proceeds under Hydro One Inc.'s commercial paper program; credit ratings; ongoing and planned projects and/or initiatives, including expected results and completion dates; expected future capital investments and expenditures, the nature and timing of these investments and expenditures, including the Company's plans for sustaining and development capital expenditures for its distribution and transmission systems; expectations regarding allowed return on equity; expectations regarding the ability of the Company to recover expenditures in future rates; expectations regarding the Company's deferred tax asset and the OEB's treatment thereof, including expected timing for the OEB's final decision in respect thereof; expectations relating to the recoverability of incremental costs and lost revenues from ratepayers in connection with the COVID-19 pandemic; expectations regarding the ability to negotiate collective agreements consistent with rate orders; expectations related to work force demographics; expectations regarding taxes; expectations regarding load growth; the regional planning process; expectations related to Hydro One's CDM requirements and targets; new legislation and regulatory initiatives relating to the electricity industry and the expected impacts of such; expectations regarding the Company's DMS; expectations regarding the Company's plans to build and operationalize a new Ontario grid control centre by 2022; the Company's customer focus and related initiatives; statements related to the Company's relationships with Indigenous communities; statements related to environmental matters, and the Company's expected future environmental and remediation expenditures; expectations related to the effect of interest rates; the Company's reputation; cyber and data security; Hydro One Limited's relationship with the Province; acquisitions and consolidation opportunities and other strategic initiatives; the operational status of HOSSM following its integration into HONI; expectations regarding the Governance Agreement and other agreements with the Province; the status of litigation; expectations regarding the manner in which Hydro One will operate and the Company's strategy; potential conflicts of interest; and legal proceedings in which Hydro One is currently involved.